Robin of Sherwood: Jason Connery as Robin

+Attempts at a revival

 After the series ended, Carpenter and Knight tried several times to revive the show.
-First, Knight tried to gain funding from US producers for a fourth season, but was unsuccessful.
-Carpenter then wrote a script for a feature film adaptation of the series, and tried to get funding for it.
-Carpenter said in a 1990 interview that the film was intended to star the TV series' regular cast (with a new actor playing Robin if Connery was unavailable).
+First, Knight attempted to gain funding from US producers for a fourth season, but was unsuccessful.
+Carpenter then wrote a script for a feature film adaptation of the series, and attempted to gather funding.
+Carpenter said in a 1990 interview that the film was intended to star the TV series' regular cast, with a new actor playing Robin if Connery was unavailable.
 Carpenter also said that the film would not be an adaptation of the unmade fourth season, but "a story on its own".
 The appearance of two Robin Hood films in 1991 (Robin Hood and Robin Hood: Prince of Thieves) meant that Carpenter and Knight could not interest potential producers in a third Robin Hood film.

-Temporal setting
+Coincidently, Jason Connery's father Sean Connery cameoed as King Richard in the second film.

+Historical dating
-Robin of Sherwood is set in the usual period for Robin Hood stories – England in the late 12th and early 13th centuries, during the reigns of the Angevin kings Richard I and John.

-Robin Hood and the Sorcerer opens in the year 1180 AD, before flashing forward fifteen years ahead.
-In the final episode of Series One, however, King Richard's return to England following his capture and ransom is depicted, which occurred in 1194.
-The Series Two episode "The Prophecy" is set in the year 1199 AD, when Prince John becomes King of England.
-In the Series Three episode "The Time of the Wolf (Part One)", the Sheriff dictates a legal document dated for the year 1211 AD, and the plot of the episode involves King John raising an army to fight Llywelyn of Wales (a historical event which took place in that same year).
+Robin of Sherwood takes place in England in the late 12th and early 13th centuries, during the reigns of the Angevin kings Richard I and John, the usual setting of Robin Hood stories.
+Robin Hood and the Sorcerer, which opens Series One, begins in 1180, then flashes forward fifteen years.
+In the final episode of Series One, however, King Richard's return to England following his capture and ransom is depicted, which in actuality occurred in 1194.
+The Series Two episode "The Prophecy" is set in the year 1199, when Prince John becomes King of England.
+In the Series Three episode "The Time of the Wolf", the Sheriff dictates a legal document dated for the year 1211, and the plot of the episode involves King John raising an army to fight Llywelyn of Wales, an event which, in actual history, took place that same year.